OguzGurv2/HIIT-Hustle/README.md

 [Access Control JS](https://github.com/OguzGurv2/HIIT-Hustle/blob/main/src/static/accessControl.js)

-# Features
+# Requirements

+## Functional Requirements

+### Custom Workout Creation

-- Creating fully custom workouts with rest intervals
+- Users must be able to create fully custom workouts, including rest intervals.

-- Rest intervals can also individually changed by users
+- Each rest interval should be individually adjustable by the user.

-- Tracking workouts to let users see their preferences
+### Workout Tracking

+- The app must track user workouts and provide insights into their preferences.

+### Exercise Library

-- 14 distinct exercises for creating workouts
+- The app must include 14 distinct exercises for workout creation.

-- Workout naming system to keep track on your workouts

-- Sign up/log in/log out system for creating accounts

-- Changing theme color of app to make your experience more unique

-- Exercise pages to see each exercise with their information
+- Each exercise must have a dedicated page displaying relevant information.

-- Visual gifs for exercises to better understand the movements
+- Visual GIFs must be provided for each exercise to demonstrate movement.

-- Friendly userface for workout sessions to show rest intervals, exercise duration and total taken time
+### User Accounts & Authentication

+- Users must be able to sign up, log in, and log out of their accounts.

+### Workout Management

+- Users must be able to name workouts for better tracking.

+- The system must support updating and modifying existing workouts.

+### User Interface & Experience

+#### The app must have a user-friendly interface for workout sessions, displaying:

+- Rest intervals

+- Exercise duration

+- Total time taken

+#### Users must be able to change the theme color for a personalized experience.

+### Settings & Updates

-- Updating system for app settings and user settings
+- The app must allow updates to both app settings and user settings.

-- Updating system for workouts
+## Technical Requirements

+### Backend & Hosting

-- Node.js server for hosting the app in your device
+- A Node.js server must be used for hosting the app locally on the user's device.

-- Mobile Compatible

-- SQLite3 database for saving every process in the app
+Database

+- The app must use an SQLite3 database to store all user data and workout progress.

+### Compatibility

+- The app must be mobile-compatible for seamless use across different devices.

 # Challenges
 There are the challenges that I had throughout creating HIIT Hustle: